 We derive our functional goals directly from those of the university; we formulate and communicate our goals and ensure their realisation.
 We actively shape service-driven collaboration, and we provide expert solution-oriented advice in line with our norms and standards.

 We support the efficient completion of duties through thorough organisation, clear responsibilities and transparent processes.
 We are systematically expanding the use of IT.
 We continually review our duties to ensure they are meaningful and feasible, and we seek out avenues for ongoing improvement.
 We set priorities and determine the required resource commitments.
 We use feedback processes to ensure division of labour and task completion , and we note the consequences of these practices in other areas of responsibility.
 We define quality targets for our work, and we continually review and assess our results to measure our performance against our goals.

 As the executive team, we are responsible for the performance of the administration.
 We direct and shape the relationships and processes that make collaboration possible.
 Leading by example with commitment and dedication fosters motivation.
 We consult with other executive teams, and we support each other in the completion of our duties.
 We continually aim to improve on our competencies, reflect on our leadership practices, undertake further training, and refer to the advice and feedback of our employees.

 Practicing respectful and appreciative leadership.

 We are appreciative of and respectful towards our employees.
 We protect their rights and help build their reputations.
-We respect their competencies and, experience, creativity .
+We respect their competencies, experience and creativity.
 We acknowledge that the diversity among our employees is a great asset.
-We aim to meet our employees’ needs by allocating projects and assignments according to suitability.
+We aim to meet our employees’ needs by allocating them suitable projects and assignments.
 We provide employees with timely feedback about their work and we provide recognition for good performance.
 We offer constructive guidance to address mistakes and utilise both types of feedback for our mutual learning and development.

 Information and involvement.